MorrisseyLab/DeCryptICS/README.md

 python generate\_block\_list.py /full/path/to/block/

-This will produce an input\_files.txt listing the paths to the slides and the makr to be used in clone finding.
+This will produce an input\_files.txt listing the paths to the slides and the mark to be used in clone finding.

 ---